giovanni-shibaki/SSC0119_Jogo_Assembler/README.md

-# SSC0119 - Jogo em Assembler
-Repositório criado para o projeto semestral da matéria SSC0119 Pratica em Organizacao de Computadores.

-## Equipe
-...

-## Agradecimentos
-...
+# Tic-Tac-Toe-Assembly-ICMC
+Jogo da velha feito no assembly do ICMC